cosmos/gaia/docs/architecture/adr-002-globalfee.md

 - `BypassMinFeeMsgTypes` exists in `app.toml`, which means each node can define its own value.
 Thus, it's not clear whether a transaction containing bypass-messages will be exempted from paying a fee.

-- The fee check logic is only executed in `CheckTx` (as `MinimumGasPricesParam` is a local param).
+- The fee check logic is only executed in `CheckTx`.
 This could enable malicious validators to change the fee check code and propose transactions that do not meet the fee requirement.

 ## Decision
 To fix these problems, the following changes are added to the globalfee module: